-The MSGP requires periodic inspection of industrial processes and maintenance of BMPs to assure effectiveness of control measures.
-The Laboratory has implemented a routine inspection process (e.g., monthly or quarterly) of facilities permitted under the MSGP to support this determination.
+The MSGP requires periodic inspection of industrial processes and maintenance of SCMs to ensure their effectiveness.
+Triad has implemented a routine inspection process (e.g., monthly or quarterly) of industrial activity facilities permitted under the MSGP to support this determination.
 For information about how to perform a Routine Facility Inspection and how to complete the associated form, refer to the most current revision of EPC-CP-QP-2108, MSGP Routine Facility Inspections.